ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_GetRuleReader GetRuleReader GetRuleReader GetRuleReader is a Reader for the
+_GetRuleReader GetRuleReader is a Reader for the GetRule structure._
-GetRule structure._

 #### Properties